freerangeeggs/study-notes/AZ-900/security-privacy-compliance-trust.md

 ### Initiatives

+- [[Microsoft Learn] Organize policy with initiatives](https://docs.microsoft.com/en-us/learn/modules/intro-to-governance/3-initiatives)

+> Initiatives work alongside policies in Azure Policy.
+An initiative definition is a set or group of policy definitions to help track your compliance state for a larger goal.
+Even if you have a single policy, we recommend using initiatives if you anticipate increasing the number of policies over time.

+Initiatives are a logical grouping of Policies, so you can assign an initiative and achieve the same result as individually assigning a bunch of policies.

 ### Role-Based Access Control (RBAC)

 Allow users and applications only access to the relevant resources and resource groups.
 Do this by creating roles and assigning roles to users; then you adjust the resource to only let specific roles have access.

 - [[Microsoft Learn] Secure resources with role-based access control](https://docs.microsoft.com/en-us/learn/modules/control-and-organize-with-azure-resource-manager/5-role-based-access)

+#### Management Groups

+- [[Microsoft Learn] Enterprise governance management](https://docs.microsoft.com/en-us/learn/modules/intro-to-governance/4-management-groups)

+> Azure Management Groups are containers for managing access, policies, and compliance across multiple Azure subscriptions.
+Management groups allow you to order your Azure resources hierarchically into collections, which provide a further level of classification that is above the level of subscriptions.

+Management Groups are control over subscriptions.
+Allows roles to flow to the subscriptions that are part of the Management Group.

 ### Resource Locks